RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 References
 ==========
-Bazzoli A, Karanicolas J. __"Solvent hydrogen-bond occlusion": A new model of polar desolvation for biomolecular energetics__.
+[1].
+Bazzoli A, Karanicolas J. _"Solvent hydrogen-bond occlusion": A new model of polar desolvation for biomolecular energetics_ .
 J Comput Chem.
 2017 Mar 20. doi: 10.1002/jcc.24740.